TarasZhere/SoftwareEngineering/Chapter10.md

 - Common attributes
 - Common operations, as base class for example
 - Essential requirements, Entity that has an essential requirement could be something that needs a class

+## Defining attributes.
+**attributes** describe a class that has been seleceted

+## Defining Operation [8]

+## Class types
+Entity Classes: Some classes will be an entity class which also is called model or business classes.
+Boundary classes: Used to create the interface

+## Responsability
+System intelligence should be distributed across classes to best address the needs of the problem.